aeternity/documentation-hub/docs/getting-started/advance-to-do-aepp/README.md

 ```
 The ```account.js``` file contains the information for: the public key, the private key, the node we want to connect to, the compiler we want to connect to.

-We want to test our *To-do list Æpp* on the testnet newtork.
+We want to test our *To-do list Æpp* on the testnet network.
 The nodeUrl property should be ```https://sdk-testnet.aepps.com```, the compilerUrl property is ```https://compiler.aepps.com``` while the pub and priv property is the wallet keypair.

 ### contractDetails.js file
 The ```contractDetails.js``` file contains the information for the contract and the deployed contract address in ```~/advance-todo-aepp/src/config/contractDetails.js```.
 For instance: